-In addition to the initial explanatory letter, the Division, upon being notified by the MIA that a complainant has sought and been granted a hearing, sends a letter offering to assist the complainant in understanding the hearing process; this practice began in Fiscal Year 2018.
+In addition to the initial explanatory letter, the Division, upon being notified by the MIA that a complainant has sought and been granted a hearing, sends a letter offering to assist the complainant in understanding the hearing process.
 The Division has developed a handout about the process so that complainants may better understand how the hearings are conducted.
 Additionally, the Division has sample subpoena and discovery forms for complainants' use in summonsing witnesses and obtaining additional documents for their hearings.
 The Division attorneys also review Final Orders issued by the Commissioner after hearings held at the MIA or delegated to hearing officers at the Office of Administrative Hearings.

-In FY21, the Division reviewed 367 homeowners insurance complaint determination letters and zero (0) medical professional liability insurance-related complaint determination letters issued by MIA.
-In FY21, most of those complaints involved either consumer dissatisfaction with the handling or payment of a claim, or with the action taken by an insurer to cancel insurance coverage or decline to renew coverage.
-At the determination letter stage, the MIA found violations of Maryland insurance laws in zero (0) of the complaints.
-The MIA had one (1) final order that found a violation of Maryland insurance laws after an administrative hearing.
-Of the follow-up letters issued by the Division to consumers, 65 contacted the Division to discuss their complaints further.
+In FY23, the Division reviewed 661 homeowners insurance complaint determination letters and zero (0) medical professional liability insurance-related complaint determination letters issued by MIA.
+Of the 661 determination letters, 168 were from prior fiscal years but not previously forwarded by MIA to the Division16.
+In FY23, most of those complaints involved either consumer dissatisfaction with the handling or payment of a claim, with the action taken by an insurer to cancel insurance coverage or decline to renew coverage, or premium increases.
+At the determination letter stage, the MIA found violations of Maryland insurance laws in one (1) of the

-16 Division letters are not sent to all individuals.
+15 Division letters are not sent to all individuals.
 Among those who do not receive letters are those whose complaints have been resolved in their favor, who have withdrawn their complaints, or who have replaced their coverage resulting in an MIA letter stating that the issue is rendered moot, and no remedy is available.